Carrot Cake: Preheat

 nuts.
 Evenly divide the batter between the two prepared pans (about 775

 grams of batter in each pan) and bake 25

-(the cake starts to pull away from the sides of the pan).
+(the cakes will start to pull away from the sides of the pan).

-minutes invert the cakes onto the wire rack, remove the pans and parchment
+minutes invert the cakes onto a wire rack, remove the pans and parchment

 paper, re-invert, and then cool completely before frosting.